 2011 studyfound that 1 in 12 women and 1 in 20 men develop RA in their lifetimes.

 2009 study, there is strong evidence that smoking both increases the risk of developing RA and makes it progress more quickly.

 2016 studyfound a link between obesity and a slightly increased risk of developing RA.

 There are also some factors that researchers have found to decrease the risk of RA.
 These include:

 A person experiencing the early signs and symptoms of RA should go to see a doctor.
 A doctor can help to diagnose the condition and recommend appropriate treatment.

-Early diagnosis and treatment of rheumatoid arthritis reduce the likelihood of experiencing complications from the condition.
+Early diagnosis and treatment of RA reduce the likelihood of experiencing complications from the condition.